YOU ARE A POWER PLANT!

-Comes in a kit, with minimal tools needed.
-A video tutorial takes you through every step.
+Comes in a kit with minimal tools needed.
+A video tutorial takes you through each step.

 FITS 4 FEET TALL & UP

-The Ecocharger comes with a multi speed kid-size Bike with an easy adjust seat.
+The Ecocharger comes with a multi speed kid-size bicycle with an easy adjust seat.
 Exact bike models vary based on need and availability.

 GRID TIED ELECTRICITY

 Plugs into any normal wall outlet up to 15 feet away.
 Your efforts help power the building!

 A standards-based simple lesson plan is included for each of grades 1-5.
 Each lesson is easily adapted to other grade levels.